-Considering the factors detailed above, it was determined that, on balance, the factors that support an increase in the maximum contingency size outweighed the factors supporting a reduced contingency size.
+Given the factors detailed above, it was determined that, on balance, the factors that support an increase in the maximum contingency size outweighed the factors supporting a reduced contingency size.
 The largest contributing factor was the increase in the maximum instantaneous wind generation.

-Due to this, an increased nominal contingency size of 600 MW was used to calculate the destructive wind limits.
-Additionally, the nominal contingency size used to calculate the destructive wind limits will be reviewed following any major changes in the South Australia system or operational conditions.
+Due to this, an increased nominal contingency size of 600 MW was used to assess the destructive wind conditions for the 2024 GPSRR.
+Additionally, the nominal contingency size used to calculate the limits may be reviewed following any major changes in the South Australia system or operational conditions.